Mac Setup Guide

 • Terminal (Warp Terminal) for command line access

-• AI assistant (Claude Desktop) for coding help and learning
+• Optional AI assistants (like GitHub Copilot in VS Code or Warp's AI) for coding help and learning

 • Code editor (VS Code) for writing and editing code